Stars vs. Kraken: Odds, total, moneyline - NHL Playoffs Second Round Game 4

 Stars vs. Kraken NHL Playoffs Second Round Game 4: Odds, total, moneyline and other Vegas lines

-Game 4 of the NHL Playoffs Second Round will see the Dallas Stars visit the Seattle Kraken on Tuesday, May 9, beginning at 9:30 PM ET on ESPN, SportsNet, and TVAS.
-The Kraken lead the series 2-1.
-The Stars have -145 moneyline odds against the Kraken (+120).
+Game 4 of the NHL Playoffs Second Round on Tuesday will see the Dallas Stars and Seattle Kraken square off, beginning at 9:30 PM ET on ESPN, SportsNet, and TVAS.
+The Kraken are up 2-1.
+The Kraken are underdogs (+120) against the Stars (-145).

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.
 Click here to sign up!